codercms/laravel-pg-conn-pool/README.md

 Reasons:
 1. Gaining more performance to the application
-2. Swoole Coroutine Postgres client isn't PDO compatible (it requires big changes in the existing code) and doesn't have such functionality like MySQL Coroutine client
+2. Swoole Coroutine Postgres client isn't PDO compatible (it requires big changes in the existing code) and doesn't have such functionality like a MySQL Coroutine client
+3. Don't want to implement own Swoole PostgreSQL Coroutine client driver for Laravel
+* However this package can be used with any database driver.

 Requirements:
 1. PHP 7.4